HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Discussion

-\textbf{Cross-modal learning.} The motivation of using a hybrid-early fusion over a late fusion approach, is to enable the model to learn cross-modal interactions that are unavailable to modality-specific models trained in isolation.
-We can see the effect of this in Figure~\ref{fig:mm_uplift}, showing HEALNEt's substantially higher uplift compared to the late fusion benchmark.
-We note, however, that using a multi-modal model is not always a requirement, especially in the presence of \textit{modality dominance} which we see on the UCEC dataset.
-However, HEALNet is robust to such cases, achieving comparable performance to the best uni-modal model.
-Upon further inspection of the HEALNet's omic attention weights on the UCEC task, we found that they barely changed since their initialisation.
-As such, HEALNet was able to (correctly) inhibit this signal, which is not the case for the other multi-modal baselines where it leads to loss in performance.
+We note, however, that using a multimodal model is not always a requirement, especially in the presence of \textit{modality dominance}, which we see on the UCEC dataset.
+This dominance can be explained by the relatively high morphological variety that has been found in endometrial carcinomas (i.e., UCEC), which is expressed by spindled, stromal, or extremely large cells \citep{rabban_Distinction_2020Distinctionoflow-gradeendometrioidcarcinomainendometrialsamplingsfromhigh-grademimics}.
+This visual signal can only be picked up by the WSI, which is a trend we saw consistently across baselines.
+Nonetheless, HEALNet is robust to such cases, achieving comparable performance to the best unimodal model.
+Upon further inspection of the HEALNet's Omics attention weights on the UCEC task, we found that they barely changed since their initialisation.
+HEALNet was able to (correctly) inhibit this signal, which is not the case for the other multimodal baselines where it leads to a loss in performance. \looseness -1

-\textbf{Missing modality handling.} Another key benefit of using iterative attention is that we can skip updates if modalities are missing at inference time without adding additional noise.
+\textbf{Missing modality handling.} A key benefit of using iterative attention is that we can skip updates if modalities are missing at inference time without adding additional noise.
 For many intermediate fusion methods, missing modalities introduce noise since the fusion function $f()$ expects an intermediate representation $h_m$ for all modalities.
 This requires initialising a random array or doing a latent search for a similar array to impute the missing portion.
-A practical approach to this challenge is a late fusion approach, which requires training and keeping several uni-modal alternatives, that can act as a substitution.
+A practical approach to this challenge is a late fusion approach, which requires training and keeping several unimodal alternatives, that can act as a substitution.
 This, however, can be computationally intensive.
 HEALNet, on the other hand, overcomes this challenge by design.
-We believe that this underlines another key benefit of \emph{hybrid early-fusion} -- handling mixed missing modalities, at inference time, which takes advantage of multi-modal training, without introducing additional noise.
+We believe that this underlines a key benefit of \emph{hybrid early-fusion} -- handling mixed missing modalities, at inference time, which takes advantage of multimodal training, without introducing additional noise. \looseness=-1